c-grigsby/ask-chatbot/README.md

 ## Custom Knowledge Base

+- Extend the LLM chatbot with a custom knowledge base
-- Include the data you wish to upload for a custom knowledge base for the LLM in the 'data' directory
+- Include the data you wish to upload to extend the LLM chatbot in the 'data' directory
 - Anticipates to load any .txt, .pdf, .csv, .docx, or .xlsx files found in the directory
 - Data is persisted within a local ChromaDB vector store
 - Future work includes web scraping